maelfabien/blog/papers.md

 ## Research

-My reaearch focus, regarding ROXANNE EU-funded project, is speaker verification and speech recognition in the context of criminal activities.
-I explore the various ways to leverage criminal network topology.
-I am more broadly interested in applied Machine Learning, and in applications of ML in the Medical Field.
-My girlfriend is doing a PhD after having obtained her medical degree, so I would expect that at some point we try to publish something together :)
+My research focus, regarding ROXANNE EU-funded project, is speaker verification and speech recognition in the context of criminal activities.
+I explore the various ways to leverage metadata, such as criminal network topology, content of a conversation, frequency of interactions... to build more robust speaker verification methods.
+I am more broadly interested in applied Machine Learning, and in applications of ML in the Medical Field and assistive technologies.

 ## Publications